 PREREQUISITE: All core mathematics courses in Alabama must have as a minimum prerequisite high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score.
-An alternative is that the student successfully pass MTH 100 with a grade of C or higher.
+An alternative is that the student successfully pass MTH 100 with a grade of C or higher (S if taken as pass/fail).